historic-trails/website/docs/sites/seth-ward-house.md

 {% include figure.html
   class="img-right"
   width="50%"
-  caption="The Gettysburg of the West claimed over 3,000 Union and Confederate lives and led to a decisive Union Vicotry in 1864" src="images/battle-of-westport.jpg"
+  caption="The Gettysburg of the West claimed over 3,000 Union and Confederate lives and led to a decisive Union Vicotry in 1864 [^Beckenbaugh]" src="images/battle-of-westport.jpg"
 %}